-In this work, we aim to answer a key open question: \textit{why do external cues improve reasoning in LVLMs?} We focus on the observation that when images and prompts are augmented with simple cues that partition them into distinct regions, LVLMs show improved performance on diverse reasoning tasks.
-The models appear to internally generate abstract identifiers that bind objects to their respective partitions, thereby supporting more systematic visual scanning.
+In this work, we aim to answer a key open question: \textit{why do external cues improve reasoning in LVLMs?} To this end, we introduce a general setting where both images and prompts are augmented with simple shared cues (e.g., symbol characters) that partition the input into distinct regions.
+With these aligned multimodal cues, the models appear to generate abstract identifiers that bind objects to their respective partitions, supporting more systematic visual scanning.
 Fig.~\ref{fig:graphical_abstract} illustrates how these identifiers emerge both in representations of partitioned areas and in the generated textual descriptions of those partitions.
-We refer to these identifiers as Grounding IDs since this partition-based binding enhances multimodal grounding.
-In particular, this study seeks to validate the following hypotheses:\\ \mybullet{Existence}{Augmenting the inputs with external cues induce Grounding IDs that propagate through embeddings and attention, establishing within-partition binding across modalities.} \mybullet{Modality Gap}{Grounding IDs reduce the alignment gap between image and text representations of corresponding tokens.} \mybullet{Causal Relation}{Grounding IDs link objects to external cues in a causal manner, amplifying embedding alignment and increasing attention between connected parts.} [0.4em] To evaluate these hypotheses, the remainder of the paper is organized as follows.
-In Section~\ref{sec:existence}, we probe model representations and internal dynamics to provide empirical evidence for Grounding IDs, showing how they shape attention patterns and reduce the modality gap.
-Section~\ref{sec:causality} presents causal intervention experiments that directly test whether Grounding IDs mediate object–cue binding.
-Finally, Section~\ref{sec:hallucination} explores the practical implications, demonstrating that enhancing cross-modal binding through Grounding IDs reduces hallucinations in LVLMs.
+We refer to these identifiers as Grounding IDs, since this partition-based binding enhances multimodal grounding.
+In particular, this study seeks to validate the following hypotheses: \begin{itemize} \item \textbf{Existence}: Augmenting the inputs with multimodal external cues induces Grounding IDs that propagate through embeddings and attention, establishing within-partition binding across modalities. \item \textbf{Modality Gap}: Grounding IDs reduce the alignment gap between image and text representations of corresponding tokens. \end{itemize}